-Here are some recording questions and answers to help you decide if you need to record phone calls or radio transmissions using a Red Box recorder.
+Here are some recording questions and answers to help you decide if you need to record phone calls or radio transmissions using a recorder supplied by CallTech.
 If you’ve got any other questions please contact us.

 1. Why should I record telephone calls or radio transmissions?